Zeta Cephei

-Zeta Cephei (ζ Cep, ζ Cephei) is a red supergiant star, located about 1000 light-years away in the constellation of Cepheus.
-Zeta Cephei marks the left shoulder of Cepheus, the King of Ethiopia.
+Zeta Cephei is a red supergiant star in the northern constellation of Cepheus.
+Its name is a Bayer designation that is Latinized from ζ Cephei, and abbreviated Zeta Cep or ζ Cep.
+With an apparent visual magnitude of 3.35, it is a third-magnitude star that is visible to the naked eye.
+Based on parallax measurements, it is located about 1,000 light-years away from the Earth.
+Zeta Cephei marks the left shoulder of Cepheus, a mythical King of Aethiopia.
 It is one of the fundamental stars of the MK spectral sequence, defined as type K1.5 Ib.

 Characteristics

 Zeta Cephei has a spectral classification of K1.5Ib, indicating that it is a lower luminosity red supergiant star.
-It is about 173 times larger than the Sun and has a surface temperature of 4,393 K. The luminosity of Zeta Cephei is approximately 10,000 times that of the Sun.
-At a distance of about 840 light-years, Zeta Cephei has an apparent magnitude (m) of 3.4 and an absolute magnitude (M) of -4.7.
-The star has a metallicity approximately 1.6 times that of the Sun; i.e., it contains 1.6 times as much heavy-element material as the Sun.
+It is about 172 times larger than the Sun and has a surface temperature of 4,393 K. The luminosity of Zeta Cephei is approximately 10,000 times that of the Sun.
+At a distance of about 840 light-years, Zeta Cephei has an apparent magnitude (m) of 3.4 and an absolute magnitude (M) of -3.7.
+The star has a metallicity similar to the Sun.